Davidkeebler/Orca-Detection/README.md

 - The scope of the project had to be reduced partway through due to difficulties encountered in running the ANIMAL-SPOT code which were time-consuming to overcome.
 The ultimate goal of the project is to create a framework that can be run online and used in real time to detect and classify the vocalizations of the animals so that researchers can label them with appropriate context and determine their meaning.

 # Navigation
-All of the code used in this project is stored in the ipynb files in this repository.
-They are:
+All of this project's code is stored in notebooks in the "Notebooks" folder.
+The names of the notebooks are:
 - Data_Loading.ipynb
 - Signal_split.ipynb
 - Animal_Spot.ipynb
 - Animal_Spot_Eval.ipynb

-The configuration files used for Training, Prediction, and Evaluation are labeled as the following in this repository:
+The configuration files used for Training, Prediction, and Evaluation are stored in the "Configs" folder.
+They are labeled as the following in this repository:
 - config-train
 - config-prediction
 - config-evaluation